apache/pekko-http/docs/src/main/paradox/migration-guide/migration-from-spray.md

 ### Streams everywhere

-Akka HTTP offers an API based on streams where spray offered an API based on actor messaging.
+Apache Pekko HTTP offers an API based on streams where spray offered an API based on actor messaging.
 This has important consequences.

 Streaming support is needed to handle request and response entities (or bodies) in a streaming fashion, i.e. being able to access the incoming bytes while they come in from the network without having to buffer a potentially big request